acobster/wp-yaml-fixtures/README.md

 # WP YAML Fixtures

-A WP-CLI command for describing your WordPress database content in, and importing from  YAML files.
+A WP-CLI command for describing your WordPress database content in, and importing from, YAML files.
 Built for testing and scaffolding quickly.

 ### Getting Started